How will the coronavirus impact your travel plans?

 If your country is on the list of exempt countries, and the country itself hasn’t enforced a lockdown, you could be covered.

 You could be covered for medical costs too, including those related to coronavirus.
-That’s providing you didn’t travel against FCO advice.
+That’s providing you didn’t travel against FCDO advice.

 Pay attention to any local travel restrictions in the UK.
 The government may enforce localised lockdowns to stop the spread of coronavirus.

 If you cancel your holiday due to a local lockdown, you may not be covered.
 Always check with the insurance provider before you book.

 You can find our travel insurance provider details on our provider contact page.

 Does my European Health insurance card (EHIC) cover me?

 Yes, the EHIC will cover you for any healthcare in the EU until 31 December this year.